danfoster/docker-nginx-certbot-rproxy/README.md

 The following environment  variables are mandatory:

 * `EMAIL`: The e-mail address used to register with the ACME server for lets encrypt certificates

+The following environnement variable are optional:

+* `TEST_CERT`: If this var is set, certbot will use the letsencrypt staging ACME servers

 ## Usage